Mediterranean Beach Scene

 I have used blue masking fluid, which is visible on the drawing.

-Using an old brush or matchstick (never a good watercolour brush), apply the masking fluid to the jumble of people and beach furniture and the distant edge of the hills.
-The masking fluid allows you to preserve white paper for the sunny highlights.
+Using an old brush (never a good watercolor brush), apply the masking fluid to the jumble of people, the beach furniture, and the distant edge of the hills.
+The masking fluid allows you to preserve white paper for sunny highlights.